-Expert video and illustrated advice on cleaning rain gutters, including hiring gutter cleaning services and DIY roof gutter cleaning techniques
+Expert illustrated advice and video on how to clean rain gutters, including DIY roof gutter cleaning techniques and how to hire a gutter cleaning service.

 Gutters are an integral part of a home’s drainage system.
 During a rainstorm, roof gutters route runoff from a very large surface—a home’s roof—to where it can drain away from the house.
 By doing so, they protect siding, windows, doors, and foundations from water damage and help prevent flooding in basements.